palmerr23/Teensy8x8AudioBoard/Board Files/XLR Phantom Wing/readme.md

 Female  XLR sockets.

-Only one sockect is shown for clarity.
+Imag shows only one sockect is shown for clarity.

+BOM file is indicative of parts required in addition to the PCB.